mguthmuller/rcqm/README.md

 ## Analysis reporting

-Results of each analysis are stored in a json file ('tags.json', 'statistics.json', ...)  in 'reports' directory
+- Results of each analysis are stored in a json file ('tags.json', 'statistics.json', ...)  in 'reports' directory
+- You can disable it with '-n' option

 ## Dependancies:
 * [inch] (https://github.com/rrrene/inch)